JoanaMariano/Reach-Swift-5/README.md

-# Reach-Swift-5
+# Reach-Swift
-Checking internet on Swift 5
+Checking internet using the latest swift.